 Post Baccalaureate Certificate in East Asian Nutrition Program (CEAN)

-The Post Baccalaureate Certificate in East Asian Nutrition Program (CEAN) requires a total of 61 quarter credits (770 hours) of which include 240 hours of Clinical training.
+The Post Baccalaureate Certificate in East Asian Nutrition Program (CEAN) requires a total of 61.5 quarter credits (785 hours) of which include 255 hours of Clinical training.
 The normal program length of the Certificate in East Asian Nutrition is 1 year.
 The curriculum for the Certificate in East Asian Nutrition program is a subsection of the 4-year Master of Science in Oriental Medicine program offered by the University; specifically, the portions of the degree program that focus on the knowledge and training in Chinese Herbology and related clinical training.
 The CEAN program is designed to educate students who wish to pursue or are required to acquire fundamental and detailed education in Traditional Chinese Herbology.
-This certificate program provides the necessary traditional Chinese Herbology knowledge and training to complete the professional master degree education in Oriental Medicine.
-Graduates who hold an accredited Master of Science in Acupuncture degree or equivalent training from abroad, who are active Diplomates of Acupuncture (NCCAOM® ) will qualify to apply for conversion to Diplomate of Oriental Medicine (NCCAOM® ) and be eligible to sit for the NCCAOM Chinese Herbology exam.
+Graduates who hold an accredited Master of Science in Acupuncture degree or equivalent training from abroad, who are active Diplomates of Acupuncture (NCCAOM® ) will qualify to apply for conversion to Diplomate of Oriental Medicine (NCCAOM® ) and after completion of the certificate program be eligible to sit for the NCCAOM Chinese Herbology exam.

 The Objectives of the Certificate in East Asian Nutrition Program is to create leading practitioners of Oriental Medicine through student centered educational structures and experiences that will produce the following competencies.

 1. Defend an etiology of disease from the Traditional Chinese Medicine perspective and utilize this to create and recommend disease prevention strategies.